TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Configuration/Index.rst

 :guilabel:`Admin Tools > Settings > Configuration Presets > Debug Settings`

-For more fine-grained error handling you can change diverse settings in:
+For more fine-grained error handling you can change various settings in:

 :guilabel:`Admin Tools > Settings > Configure Installation-Wide Options > SYS`

-It is also possible to write the changes into the configuration file :file:`typo3conf/LocalConfiguration.php` or :file:`typo3conf/AdditionalConfiguration.php`.
+It is also possible to write changes manually into the configuration file :file:`config/system/settings.php` or :file:`config/system/additional.php`.
-Most configuration options related to error and exception handling are part of :php:`$GLOBALS['TYPO3_CONF_VARS'][SYS]`.
+Most configuration options related to error and exception handling are part of :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']`.

 The following configuration values are of interest: